MatthewGithinji/Portfolio-Project-1---Covid-Analysis/README.md

 🦠 COVID-19 Data Exploration and Analysis (PostgreSQL) 🦠

-This project explores the **COVID-19 pandemic dataset** using **PostgreSQL**.
-It focuses on analysing global cases, deaths, and vaccinations, to uncover trends and insights at both the country and continent level.
+This project explores the **COVID-19 pandemic dataset** using **PostgreSQL** and visualising these findings within **Tableau**.
+It focuses on analysing global cases, deaths, and vaccinations to uncover trends and insights at both the country and continent levels.

 The analysis is built using two main tables: